 A great difference of the thermal expansion coefficient between PCB and power inductor causes thermal expansion and contraction, resulting in damages in power inductor.

-Even though power inductor is mounted on a board with a fluorine resin or on a single-layered glass epoxy, damages in power inductor may occur.
+Even though power inductor is mounted on a board with a fluorine resin or on a single-layered glass epoxy,

 7-3.
 Design system evaluation